 Jotham is a man after my own heart.
 Not only is he brave, but he does it with style.
 His parable dips into rich imagery which all of his audience would have intimately known.
 The olive tree, full of life, instrument of anointing (Gen.8:11), The fig tree of joy, peace and prosperity (Zech 3:10; Mic 4:4).
 And then the final among the faithful, the last, the vine of joy and passion (SoS 7:8).
 In Jotham’s parable, none of these trees will abandon their calling before the LORD.

-Before Jotham’s parable, in Judges 8, Gabriel told the people of Israel that “the LORD shall rule over you.”
+Before Jotham’s parable, in Judges 8, Gabriel had told the people of Israel that “the LORD shall rule over you.”
 But the people of Israel, Cedars of Lebanon, majestic and beautiful, they wanted a KING!
-So they went to the bramble king Abimelech, who accepted but with a threat.
-Take me as king or else I will consume you with fire.
+So they followed their ambitious king Abimelech, whose first act was to murder all his rivals.
+Having shared his parable, Jotham tells them what will happen next.